Experience-Monks/jam3-lessons-react/_lessons/01-react-create-element.md

 ```

 Since `class` and `for` are reserved words in JavaScript `className` and `htmlFor` are used respectively to avoid parsing errors.

+**Note:** You might have noticed an `import` statement at the beginning of the sample code from above.
+If you are not familiar with modules and bundlers, you can check out the article in the **References** section here.